dotnet/linker/docs/error-codes.md

 }
 ```

-#### `IL2104`: Assembly 'assembly' produced trim warnings
+#### `IL2104`: Assembly 'assembly' produced trim warnings.
+For more information see https://aka.ms/dotnet-illink/libraries

 The assembly 'assembly' produced trim analysis warnings in the context of the app.
 This means the assembly has not been fully annotated for trimming.
 Consider contacting the library author to request they add trim annotations to the library.
-To see detailed warnings for this assembly, turn off warning collapsing by passing either `--collapse-` to show detailed warnings for all assemblies, or `--collapse- "assembly"` to show detailed warnings for that assembly.
+To see detailed warnings for this assembly, turn off warning collapsing by passing either `--collapse-` to show detailed warnings for all assemblies, or `--collapse- "assembly"` to show detailed warnings for that assembly. https://aka.ms/dotnet-illink/libraries has more information on annotating libraries for trimming.

 ## Single-File Warning Codes